rust-lang/reference/src/dynamically-sized-types.md

   types">DSTs</abbr>.
   Unlike with generic type parameters, `Self: ?Sized` is the default in trait definitions.
-* Structs may contain a <abbr title="dynamically sized type">DST</abbr> as the last field, this makes the struct itself a
+* Structs may contain a <abbr title="dynamically sized type">DST</abbr> as the last field; this makes the struct itself a
   <abbr title="dynamically sized type">DST</abbr>.

 > **Note**: [variables], function parameters, [const] items, and [static] items must be